hatari/hatari/readme.txt

 - The zlib compression library (http://www.gzip.org/zlib/)

 Optional:
-- The PNG image library for PNG format screenshots (http://www.libpng.org/)
+- The PNG image library for PNG format screenshots and to decrease AVI video recording file sizes (http://www.libpng.org/)
 - The GNU Readline library for Hatari debugger command line editing
 - The Xlib library to support Hatari Python UI window embedding on systems with the X window system (Linux and other unixes)
+- The portaudio library for Falcon microphone handling

 Don't forget to also install the header files of these libraries for compiling Hatari (some Linux distributions use separate development packages for these